 - On-site parking is limited, however, additional parking is available 3 blocks away.

 - Don't feel like cooking?
 UCSB Residential Dining offers students who don't live in the residence halls the option to eat in the UCSB dining commons during the academic year (also see our Summer Meal Plans).
+The UCSB-owned and operated Tenaya Market & Eatery is conveniently located across the street at the San Joaquin Villages apartment complex, and offers local and sustainable food options as well.

 *Leadership in Energy & Environmental Design.
 LEED is a program administered by the U.S. Green Building Council in an effort to encourage energy and water efficiency; improve indoor environmental quality; use recycled, renewable, and locally available materials; and optimize the way the building and its site interact with the surrounding area.
 Within each category, points are assigned for the use of different design measures, material choices, or construction practices, the accumulation of which leads to one of four levels of certification.